-The sale or supply of liquor to the public requires a licence under the Sale and Supply of Alcohol Act 2012.
+The sale or supply of alcohol to the public requires a licence under the Sale and Supply of Alcohol Act 2012.
 The Tauranga District Licensing Committee issues liquor licences on behalf of the Alcohol Regulatory Licensing Authority.
 There are four types of licence:

 - You need an on-licence if you plan to sell or supply alcohol in a bar, restaurant, hotels, taverns, night clubs, or BYO premises, caterers.